Membership in the consortium is open to all accredited Texas public libraries.

 - Unique archival materials (print materials, historical artifacts, and other resources) related to institutional history, or reflecting historically significant contributions of persons or institutions, or history of a particular area of health care.

-- "Extensive collections " is defined as a minimum of 12,000 library resources in the field of clinical medicine and hisory of medicine, in print and in electronic formats, comprised of books, journal titles, technical reports, videos, or databases.
+- "Extensive collections " is defined as a minimum of 12,000 library resources in the field of clinical medicine and history of medicine, in print and in electronic formats, comprised of books, journal titles, technical reports, videos, or databases.

 - Extensive library services

 Libraries that don’t qualify for TexShare membership may be able to join TexShare as affiliate members.
+Affiliate member libraries may participate in the TexShare Card program but not the TexShare Databases program.